Past Members of the Scientific Advisory Board

 - Jean Bellissard (Georgia Institute of Technology) - Mathematical Physics.
 Member of BIRS SAB, 2002-2005.

-- Andrea Bertozzi (University of California Los Angeles) - Nonlinear Partial Differential Equations
+- Andrea Bertozzi (University of California Los Angeles) - Nonlinear Partial Differential Equations.
+Member of the BIRS SAB from 2009-2011.

 - Karoly Bezdek (University of Calgary) - Combinatorial, Convex and Discrete Geometry.
 Member of BIRS SAB, 2005-2007.